odoo/documentation/website/optimize/seo.rst

 Scalability
 -----------

-In addition to being fast, Odoo is also more scalable than traditional CMS' and eCommerce (Drupal, Wordpress, Magento, Prestashop).
-The following link provides an analysis of the major open source CMS and eCommerce compared to Odoo when it comes to high query volumes.
+In addition to being fast, Twenty20 is also more scalable than traditional CMS' and eCommerce (Drupal, Wordpress, Magento, Prestashop).
+The following link provides an analysis of the major open source CMS and eCommerce compared to Twenty20 when it comes to high query volumes.

 - `*https://www.odoo.com/slides/slide/197* <https://www.odoo.com/slides/slide/odoo-cms-performance-comparison-and-optimisation-197>`__

-Here is the slide that summarizes the scalability of Odoo eCommerce and Odoo CMS. (based on Odoo version 8, Odoo 9 is even faster)
+Here is the slide that summarizes the scalability of Twenty20 eCommerce and Twenty20 CMS. (based on Twenty20 version 8, Twenty20 9 is even faster)

 .. image:: media/seo09.png
   :align: center